Easy Homemade Cinnamon Rolls that you can make ahead of time. Even the day before. Put them in your fridge overnight and bake them in the morning.

 Don’t be afraid to make Homemade Cinnamon Rolls.

 They aren’t hard at all.
 My bread machine does most of the work for me.
 I just have to add the ingredients and turn it on!
 If I haven’t sold you on a bread machine yet, please get one.
-It will make your life so easy.
-(It will also make your family jump, twirl and you will be declared the best parent ever.
-Nothing is wrong with that.)

 - 1 egg